Lt Francis Gordon Radcliff 2-F-1

 He enlisted on July 9 1940 in Victoria and he went overseas to the UK on October 8 1941 and he went thereafter to France on Tuesday June 6 1944 in the first assault wave of the D-Day landing.
 His platoon of the C Coy was sent to attack Chateau Vaux, which was done with little difficulty.
 But he was yet mortally wounded leading his men further inland.

-At his headstone: GREATER LOVE HATH NO MAN THAN THIS ST. JOHN XV.13
+On his headstone: GREATER LOVE HATH NO MAN THAN THIS ST. JOHN XV.13

 His medals were: 1939-45 Star; France Germany Star; Defence Medal; War Medal; CVSM & Clasp.